 MORP BOARD of DIRECTORS

-The MORP Board of Directors was formed in 2014 and holds director meetings at the Osprey Packs meeting room from 4:30 to 6:30 on the third Tuesday of every month.
-Every other meeting is dedicated to board development.
-Arrive 5 minutes early to check in at front desk.
+The MORP Board of Directors was formed in 2014 and holds quarterly director meetings the third Tuesday of Feb, May, Aug, and Nov.
 Please contact MORP at firstname.lastname@example.org if you are interested to attend to learn more about its work and inform MORP what you could contribute to the MORP team.
 Couples are welcome to join the board, but they share a vote.
 MORP staff regularly attend board meetings, but have no vote.